rebelsky/csc207c/_mps/blockchains.md

 `mine` and `append` take additional arguments---the transaction amount for `mine` and the transaction amount and nonce for `append`.
 Your program should prompt for these values individually.

-As in some previous projects, your program should mimic the output of the examples below.
+As in some previous projects, your program should resemble the output of the examples at the end.
 In the case of invalid inputs, *e.g.*, invalid commands, your program should report sensible error messages and continue execution.
 Note that depending on how you discover your nonce values, the nonce and hash values of your blocks may be different from these examples.

-_Sample executions forthcoming._

 ## Preparation